stevenjgibbons/onestatphaserel2abs/README.md

 with a few modifications to allow for the fact that the times are associated with different events rather than different stations for the same event (since this can involve huge time-differences between events).

 The onestatphaserel2abs program finds the set of absolute times that best fit the relative time measurements.

+The program takes 3 arguments:

+(1) The station name
+(2) The phase name
+(3) One of the following keywords:  Bayesloc, Residual, Replace, Display, Allpairs

+with the times file provided as standard input.

+There is an example in each of the directories Finland_example and DPRK_example.